Baja California Sur: Economy

-Mining, construction and utilities account for 26.61%.
-Mining includes plaster (mainly on San Marcos Island), limestone (in Todos los Santos), phosphorus (in San Juan de La Costa and Adolfo LópezMateos, Comondú), copper (in Santa Rosalía), gold and silver (in the Triunfo-San Antonio mine), manganese (in Santa Rosalia and Punta Concepción Bay) and chrome (in San SebastiánVizcaíno and Magdalena bays).
-There are other minerals not yet routinely mined such as titanium, tungsten, and cobalt.
+Mining, construction and utilities accounted for 26.61% of the state's GDP.
+Mining includes plaster (mainly on San Marcos Island), limestone (in Todos los Santos), phosphorus (in San Juan de La Costa and Adolfo LópezMateos, Comondú), copper (in Santa Rosalía), gold and silver (in the Triunfo-San Antonio mine), manganese (in Santa Rosalia and Punta Concepción Bay), and chrome (in San SebastiánVizcaíno and Magdalena bays).
+Minerals such as titanium, tungsten, and cobalt are not yet routinely mined.
 There is some possibility of offshore hydrocarbons.
-The state also produces salt of 99.7% purity, mostly in the area around Guerrero Negro.
+The state produces salt of 99.7% purity, mostly in the area around Guerrero Negro.

+Other important activities include film production, information and communication technologies, and biotechnology.
 There are two major industrial/technology parks: Parque Tecnológico BioHelis and Parque Industrial La Paz Sur.
-Traditional handcrafts can be found throughout the state and include articles made with seashells, palo chino, choya and cardon cactus.
-Baskets and other items are woven from palm fronds especially in el Triunfo Los Planes and the Sierra de los Dolores as well as fishing nets.
-Another important craft is leatherwork, especially the making of gear for horseback riding such as saddles, holsters and chaps along with belts and carrying bags.
-In addition, scrap metal is converted into various types of knives.